dharmik16/ShippableAssignment/README.md

 # GetOpenIssueStats

+#Overview
+GetOpenIssueStats is a Jave based API which gives information regarding the open issues for any public github repository.

 Input - A link to any public GitHub Repository taken from TextField

 Output - A Table displaying -